Make a plan

 Research data management (RDM) provides guidelines on the storage, access, and preservation of research data throughout a research project.
 It covers the entire research project lifecycle, from drafting the research plan, to implementing it and beyond.
 RDM outlines terms regarding the subsequent deposit of the data with a data repository for sharing long-term management and preservation.

 Want to learn more about the basics of research data management?
-Consult the Research Data Management (RDM) 101 module developed by Portage Network or the CIHR Research Data Management Learning Module.
+Consult the Digital Research Alliance of Canada website or the CIHR Research Data Management Learning Module.

 A data management plan (DMP) is a formal statement describing how research data will be managed, documented, and preserved during the research process and once the project is completed.
 Data management planning is an international best practice which supports the responsible conduct of research and respects the disciplinary norms inherent in how research is conducted in various fields.
 Planning early for each stage of the data life cycle will help researchers identify opportunities and anticipate issues earlier, and it will prepare researchers for addressing potential challenges in a holistic and systematic fashion.